-This course emphasizes electrocardiogram (EKG) arrhythmia recognition in the health care setting.
+This course emphasizes electrocardiogram (ECG) dysrhythmia recognition in the health care setting.
 Review of the cardiac conduction system and its relation to mechanical events in the cardiac cycle will provide the basis for understanding interpretation of cardiac rhythm strips and 12 lead electrocardiograms.
 Assessment of normal and abnormal rhythms will be completed.
-Additionally, the utilization of ambulatory EKG monitoring and exercise testing will be discussed.

-Prerequisite(s): Program Acceptance, BIOL-138
+Prerequisite(s): Program Acceptance, BIOL-138 Corequisite(s): none